If you want a simple but effective workout designed to give you a defined back and bigger biceps, this page will show you what to do.

 Sets 2 Reps 10-12

-The target muscles here are the lats, biceps and upper back muscles (traps and rhomboids).
-The bent-over barbell row also works the posterior core muscles, mainly the spinal erectors, which have to work hard to stop your back rounding.
+The target muscles here are latissimus dorsi (the lats), trapezius, rhomboids along with the biceps.
+The bent-over barbell row also works erector spinae, a group of muscles running up both sides of your spine which have to work very hard to stop your back rounding.

 Rather than using a narrow grip with your elbows tucked into your side, do this exercise with a wide(wish) grip, flare the elbows out to the side and row the bar closer to your chest.
-This helps to emphasise the muscles in the upper back.
+This helps to emphasise the upper back muscles.

 Make sure to focus on squeezing the shoulder blades together as you row the bar up towards your sternum.